Peer Supporting at the Royal Cornwall Hospital

-In order to become a hospital peer supporter you will need to:
+In order to become a hospital peer supporter in Truro, you will need to:

-- Have been volunteering as a community group peer supporter for at least 6 months.
+- Have volunteered as a community group peer supporter for at least 6 months

-- A Hospital Peer Supporter acts as a source of reliable, up to date information about breastfeeding and related issues.
-Has access to resources, such as books, leaflets and DVDs, to share with mothers and helps them talk through their choices, then supports them in whatever choice they decide to make.
+- A Hospital Peer Supporter is a source of reliable, up to date information about breastfeeding and related issues; and has access to resources, such as books, leaflets and DVDs, to share with mothers

-- A Hospital Peer Supporter knows her boundaries, not giving advice, and referring on to an appropriate practitioner/Health Care Profesional as necessary.
+- A Hospital Peer Supporter knows her boundaries, not giving advice, and referring on to an appropriate practitioner/Health Care Professional as necessary

 - A Peer Supporter gives what she feels she can to her local hospital, no more.
 She seeks support for herself as needed.

 It is important that the hospital staff and the mums on the hospital wards know that a Hospital Peer Supporter is not a breastfeeding expert.

 A Hospital Peer Supporter is not a ‘problem solver’, but a source of caring support and an empathetic listener.